Dec 08 2015 In Tea Journal By Mai-Anh

 2) Lay out dough on foiled or floured baking sheet.
 If using phyllo dough, lay out one sheet at a time, crossing over each other, brushing with melted butter in between.

-3) Place Brie round in center of dough and top with tea mixture.
+3) Place Brie round in center of dough and top with raw sugar/honey (if using) and steeped fruit blend.

-4) Fold pastry up to wrap around cheese and tea mixture, covering as completely as possible.
+4) Fold pastry up to wrap around cheese and fruit mixture, covering as completely as possible.

 5) Bake for 20-25 minutes, checking occasionally to make sure pastry does not overbrown.